hmongouachon/grid-tool/README.md

 Used to generate a grid based on predefined values : [ [leftPosition, width], [leftPosition, width], ...]
 Ex : [ [2%, 10%], [13%, 20%], ...]

-Note : When you generate a new random or classic grid, just check the console if you want to grab and copy position and width data.
+NB : When you generate a new random or classic grid :
+Check the console and copy grid data.
 Then just pass the new array to predefined array.
 ```

 ## Codepen demo